Visiting Vatican at Night | Tours, Things to do, Dining Options

 - Do not carry large pieces of luggage as you won't be allowed to take them inside the Sistine Chapel or the other museums.

-All Your Questions Answered About Vatican Night Tours
+Frequently Asked Questions About Vatican Night Tours

 Q. The Vatican Museums is open Monday to Saturday from 9 AM to 6.30 PM with the last entrance at 4 PM.
 The Vatican Museum is closed on Sundays.
 However, you can enter Vatican City at any time of the night.